 Down to the Soft Grass

 At the top of Windy Gap we spread our lunch of cream cheese and crackers we’d bought at a little general store in Villas.
 Barry and I were in our thirties and had been married for a few years.
-I can see him now, long legs in jeans that fit like they were made just for him, camera hanging from a strap around his neck.
+I can see him now, long legs in jeans that fit like they were made just for him, camera strap around his neck.

 And Barry is no longer here to go with me, so I’d not want to go there.
 But I can recapture that day, the wind blowing in my face, the sweet fresh air tasting like a cool drink from a mountain spring.
-Little did I know how quickly the years would pass and how precious that day, that moment, would become to me, decades later.
+Little did I know how quickly the years would pass and how precious that day, that moment, would become to me, even now decades later.

 I found this essay I wrote some years ago and decided to share it today on my blog.
 Savor every day, every moment because they are fleeting and one day will only be memories.